Opentrons/Protocols/protocols/017860/README.md

 	* CSV Transfer

 ## Description
-This is an OT-2 compatible protocol that first transfers media and up to 35 different antibiotics plus barcoding dye to the wells of up to six 96 well plates based on an input CSV file.
-If there are more entries once the plate(s) have been filled the user is asked to replace the plates with fresh ones and the process continues until all rows of the input file have been processed.
+This is an OT-2 compatible protocol that first transfers media and then up to 35 different antibiotics plus a barcoding dye to the wells of one to six 96 well plates based on an input CSV file.
+If there are more entries once the plate(s) have been filled the user is asked to replace the plates with fresh ones, as well as used tips, and the process continues until all rows of the input file have been processed.

-The protocol takes its input
+Each line in the csv corresponds to the transfers to a well on the plates.
+The plates are ordered sequentially from slot 1 to slot 6 meaning that the first 96 rows of the csv (excluding the header) correspond to the 96 wells on plate 1, and so on.

-* `input .csv file`: Here, you should upload a .csv file formatted in the following way, being sure to include the header line:
+Explanation of protocol parameters:

-The first column is an identifier and is discarded by the protocol, the 2nd column is the M9 media stored in 3 50 mL tubes on slot 8.
+* `input .csv file`: Here you should upload a .csv file formatted in the following way, being sure to include the header line: The first column is an identifier and is discarded by the protocol (but must be included in order for the file to be processed correctly), the 2nd column is the transfer volume of M9 media that is stored in 3 50 mL tubes on the tuberack on slot 8.
 The remaining columns up to n-1 are antibiotics stored on 15 mL tuberack 1 and 2 (see below).
-The nth tube is barcoding dye.
+The nth column is the volume of barcoding dye.
 ```
 ,M9,antibiotic 1, antibiotic 2, ... , antibiotic n, barcoding dye
 99999,50,0,0,...,0,50
 100,90,10,0,...,0,0
 ```
-* `20 uL pipette tips`: Brand of pipette tips either Opentrons or BrandTech 20 uL tips
+* `20 uL pipette tips`: Brand of pipette tips, either Opentrons or BrandTech 20 uL tips
-* `300 uL pipette tips`:  Brand of pipette tips either Opentrons or BrandTech 300 uL tips
+* `300 uL pipette tips`:  Brand of pipette tips, either Opentrons or BrandTech 300 uL tips
-* `Number of plates`: Number of 96 well plates on the deck per run, may range from one to six
+* `Number of plates`: The number of Nunc 96 well plates on the deck per run, may range from one to six

 ---